 2 arrested in motorist’s November slaying in northeast valley

-Two men have been arrested on murder and related charges in the death of a woman shot while driving in northeast Las Vegas in November.
+Two men arrested in the slaying of a woman shot while driving in northeast Las Vegas in November made their first court appearance Thursday morning.

-Two men have been arrested on murder charges in the death of a woman shot while driving in northeast Las Vegas in November.
+Two men arrested in the slaying of a woman shot while driving in northeast Las Vegas in November made their first court appearance Thursday morning.

 Patricia C. Salas, 48, was slain Nov.
 25. Her body was discovered in her vehicle following a car crash at around 5 a.m. near East Lake Mead Boulevard and North Lamont Street.
-Police said she was driving east on Lake Mead when she was shot on Nov.
-25.
+Police said she was driving east on Lake Mead when she was fatally shot.

-Clark County Detention Center records indicate Alvie Herrell, 23, and Christian Walker, 19, have been booked at the jail on charges of open murder with use of a deadly weapon and conspiracy to commit murder.
-Jail records indicate Herrell and Walker were each booked under a police incident report number corresponding to the investigation into the shooting of Salas.
+Clark County Detention Center records indicate Alvie Herrell, 23, and Christian Walker, 19, were booked at the jail on suspicion of open murder with use of a deadly weapon and conspiracy to commit murder.
+Jail records and court proceedings Thursday morning indicate Herrell and Walker were arrested in the shooting of Salas, but no further details have been released about why police believe the two men are linked to the killing.

+Las Vegas Justice of the Peace Joseph Bonaventure ordered the defendants held until bail can be addressed during a court appearance scheduled for Tuesday.
+Bonaventure, in addressing the defendants’ custody status, also said Walker had prior felony convictions in the state of Illinois.

+“Mr Walker does have pending cases,” Bonaventure said.
+“He has a pending felony case pending preliminary hearing.
+He also does have prior convictions out of state, 2016, looks like the state of Illinois, for aggravated battery and a murder conviction.
+I don’t know the circumstances of that.”

-The investigation shut down East Lake Mead Boulevard for several hours.
-Authorities said Salas drove another quarter mile after she was shot.
-Her vehicle then crashed into a wall.
+The investigation of Salas’ slaying shut down East Lake Mead Boulevard for several hours.
+Authorities said Salas drove another quarter mile after she was shot before crashing her vehicle into a wall.

-Further information on what led to Herrell and Walker’s arrests have not immediately been released.

 Contact Glenn Puit at gpuit@reviewjournal.com or 702-383-0390.
 Follow @GlennatRJ on Twitter.